Here’s What to Do When You Hate Having a Full-Time Job

 This approach makes jobs much more tolerable.

-To be safe, wait until you have enough other income sources, so the paycheck from any job will cover the rest of your living expenses.
+To be safe, wait until you have enough money coming in from other income sources, so the paycheck from any job will cover the rest of your living expenses.

 You can also sign up at a temporary job agency.
 Some offer “day labor” positions that are low-pay, but you can take them as needed.